mujou0612/observableJS/README.md

         // Then output "property1 being updated" automatically on browser console.

 ###- Delete properties###
-Call **remove()** on a property can delete the property itself and all hooked event handlers on it.
+Call **remove()** on a property can delete the property itself and all event handlers being hooked on it.

-        // Delete the property from observableObject
+        // Delete property1 of observableObject
         observableObject.property1.remove();

 ###NOTE: objects are "recursively affected" by observaleJS, which means that if the value of a propery is Array or another Object. its properies are tranformed into functions as getters/setters and can be hooked event handlers.